Joey Guðjónsson

-Jóhannes Karl "Joey" Guðjónsson (born 25 May 1980) is an Icelandic former professional footballer and the manager of AB.
+Jóhannes Karl "Joey" Guðjónsson (born 25 May 1980) is an Icelandic former professional footballer and manager.
 He earned 34 caps for the Iceland national team between 2001 and 2007.

 His clubs include Real Betis, Aston Villa, Wolverhampton Wanderers, Leicester City, AZ and Burnley.
 He has played in five top-flight league across Europe.

 Club career

 Iceland, Belgium & the Netherlands

 Jóhannes Karl began his professional career in the Icelandic Premier Division with KA of Akureyri at the age of 17.
 It was not long before he moved abroad, and in 1998, he was transferred to top-flight Belgian outfit, Racing Genk.
 He made eight appearances for ÍA, scoring once.

 He only played a handful of matches for Genk and the following season he was loaned out to newly promoted Eredivisie side MVV.
 Again, he only spent one season with the club and then moved to another Dutch club, RKC Waalwijk in a permanent deal, where he had another season-long stay, making 35 appearances and scoring six goals for the Dutch side.